intelowlproject/IntelOwl/docs/source/Contribute.md

 You may want to look at a few existing examples to start to build a new one, such as:
 - [shodan.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/script_analyzers/observable_analyzers/shodan.py), if you are creating an observable analyzer
 - [intezer_scan.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/script_analyzers/file_analyzers/intezer_scan.py), if you are creating a file analyzer
-- [peframe.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/script_analyzers/file_analyzers/peframe.py), if you creating a [docker based analyzer](#integrating-a-docker-based-analyzer)
+- [peframe.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/script_analyzers/file_analyzers/peframe.py), if you are creating a [docker based analyzer](#integrating-a-docker-based-analyzer)

 After having written the new python module, you have to remember to:
 * Put the module in the `file_analyzers` or `observable_analyzers` directory based on what it can analyze